Talon Cyber Security secures remote working with an enterprise browser

 The platform also enables security teams to set policies for users to determine how they can interact with data and monitor user activity to prevent exfiltration or destruction of sensitive assets.

-Another competitor is Seraphic, which just launched from Stealth today with an enterprise browser for Chrome, Edge, Safari and Firefox, which provides protection against zero-days and unpatched n-day exploits.
+Another competitor is Seraphic, which just launched from Stealth today with an enterprise-grade browser security solution for Chrome, Edge, Safari and Firefox, which provides protection against zero-days and unpatched n-day exploits.

 At this stage, one of the main differentiators between Talon Cyber Security and other providers is that Talon can expand endpoint security to the unmanaged devices used by distributed workers, and maintains partnerships with endpoint protection providers like CrowdStrike and Microsoft.